schopenhauer/rtl-download/README.md

 The app will parse [RTL Télé Lëtzebuerg](https://www.rtl.lu/) web pages, download their respective video files from the host server and transcode them into a valid `.mp4` video file locally using ffmpeg.
 The app can also includes a web frontend powered by [Sinatra](http://sinatrarb.com).

-Please note that this app replaces the [rtl-download](https://github.com/schopenhauer/rtl-download) app, which has been deprecated and is no longer maintained.
+Please note this git repo supercedes the [rtl-download](https://github.com/schopenhauer/rtl-download) app, which has been deprecated and is no longer maintained.

 ## Usage